 We mobilise AI-methods particularly from the field of natural language processing (NLP) to extract and analyse existing but unexplored sets of textual records where societal and professional knowledge and concerns are expressed, such as databases from the National Institute for Public Health and the Environment (RIVM) as well as various social media platforms.

 Subsequently, the gathered knowledge will be integrated into the development of vaccination guidelines through close cooperation with the guideline development group.
-In particular, our analysis will feed into the development of the COVID-19 vaccination guideline as well as the updating of selected vaccinations of the tailor-made (rather than population-oriented) vaccine policies of the “Vaccinaties op Maat” (VoM) programme.
+In particular, our analysis will feed into the development of the COVID-19 vaccination guideline in the Netherlands.
+Moreover, we explore the value and applicability of this method in two other guideline revision cases: the revision of the Scabies guideline and the one for Transgender care.

 This is a joint project between the Athena Institute and the Social AI department of the Vrije Universiteit Amsterdam (VU) and the National Coordination Centre for Communicable Disease Control (LCI) of the RIVM (National Institute for Public Health and the Environment).